Mayur180/Lp_5/README.md

-for Dl Pratical
+Practical Instructions
+Deep Learning Practical (DL)
+Before running any program, make sure to install the required Python libraries using the following command:

-use this command first after that you can run the program !pip install -r requirements.txt
+• !pip install -r requirements.txt

-for hpc
-use this commands
+This will automatically install all the dependencies listed in the requirements.txt file.

+After installing the requirements, you can run your Deep Learning program.

+High Performance Computing (HPC)
+For running C++ programs using OpenMP (parallel programming):

+1. Compilation
+Use the following command to compile your C++ file:

-1.for compile use this :g++ -f openmp filename.cpp -o newfilename
+g++ -fopenmp filename.cpp -o newfilename

+filename.cpp → Replace this with your source file name.

+newfilename → Replace this with the name you want for the compiled output file.

+Note: There is no space between -f and openmp (-fopenmp).

+2. Execution
-2. to run the file  : ./newfilename
+After successful compilation, run the compiled file using:

+./newfilename